avaframe/AvaFrame/docs/moduleCom4FlowPy.rst

 Configuration
 ----------------

 The model configuratios for :py:mod:`com4FlowPy` can be found in ``avaframe/avaframeCfg.ini`` (general AvaFrame config) and ``avaframe/com4FlowPy/com4FlowPyCfg.ini`` (module specific config).

 In these files,
 all model parameters are listed and can be modified.
-We recommend to create a local copy of both files and keep the default configurations in  in ``avaframe/avaframeCfg.ini`` (general AvaFrame config) and ``avaframe/com4FlowPy/com4FlowPyCfg.ini`` (module specific config) untouched.
+We recommend to create a local copy of both files and keep the default configurations in  ``avaframe/avaframeCfg.ini`` (general AvaFrame config) and ``avaframe/com4FlowPy/com4FlowPyCfg.ini`` (module specific config) untouched.
 For this purpose, inside ``AvaFrame/avaframe/`` run: